Are Beta Blockers Effective For Anxiety?

-Beta blockers (also known as beta-adrenergic blocking agents) are typically prescribed off label to help people manage the physical side effects that anxiety can bring.
-Sometimes, they are used to treat anxiety symptoms alone, but much more frequently, they are used in combination with other treatments.
+Beta blockers (also known as beta-adrenergic blocking agents) are typically prescribed off-label to help people manage the physical side effects that anxiety can cause.
+In some cases, they are used to treat anxiety symptoms alone, but much more frequently, they are used in combination with other treatments.

-Before talking to your doctor about beta blockers, it is important to understand all you can about these special medications.
-While beta-blockers do not alleviate the psychological symptoms, they can help you cope with your anxiety so that it doesn't stop you from functioning.
+Before talking to your doctor about beta blockers, it may be helpful to learn more about these special medications and their effects.
+While beta blockers do not “cure” the psychological symptoms of mental illness, they may help some people cope with anxiety so it does not impair daily functioning.

-There are many different types of anxiety, and beta blockers are not appropriate for all of them.
-However, even with generalized anxiety disorder, or GAD, it is possible to use beta blockers in combination with other medications and treatments to manage physical symptoms.
+There are several types of anxiety, and beta blockers may not be appropriate for all of them.
+However, even with generalized anxiety disorder (GAD), it can be possible to use beta blockers in combination with other medications and treatments to manage physical symptoms.

-Understanding what type of anxiety you are experiencing, how beta blockers work, and what options you have can help you be prepared for well-informed conversations with your doctor.
+Understanding what type of anxiety you are experiencing, how beta-blockers work, and the treatment options available may help you be prepared for well-informed conversations with your doctor.
 Arming yourself with information may be the first logical step in addressing the treatment of your anxiety.

 Types of anxiety